Renewal in Hawkes processes with self-excitation and inhibition: Introduction and main results

 Using renewal theory, we are able to obtain results without any non-negativity assumption on the reproduction function $h$.
 We first establish an ergodic theorem and a central limit theorem for such quantities.
-We then generalize the concentration inequalities which were obtained by Reynaud-Bouret and Roy \cite{reynaudbouretroy} under the assumptions that $h$ is a subcritical reproduction law.
-This leads us to make the following hypotheses on the reproduction function $h = h\ind_{\supp(h)}$.
+We then generalize the concentration inequalities which were obtained by Reynaud-Bouret and Roy \cite{reynaudbouretroy} under the assumptions that $h$ is a nonnegative subcritical reproduction law.
+This leads us to make the following hypotheses.
+Recall that $h = h\ind_{\supp(h)}$ and $L(h) \triangleq \sup(\supp(h)) \triangleq \sup\{t >0 , |h(t)|>0\}$.

 \begin{hyp} The signed measurable function $h: (0,+\infty) \to \R$ is such that

 The distribution $\mathfrak{m}$ of the initial condition $N^0$ is such that

 \end{hyp}